 - Educate the whole child.

 - High quality teachers and leaders.

 - Family and caregiver involvement.

 The delegates took these themes and turned them into this

 NOW is the time to speak out and ensure that YOUR voice is heard in

 putting these ideas into action.

-Take a look at the Second Annual ONE by
+Take a look back at the Second Annual ONE by

 ONE Convention and learn how delegates plan to advance the